cstirry/bnia-tutorial-data-analysis/README.md

 It will start a python kernel which you can access via [https://localhost:8888](https://localhost:8888/) in your browser, where you can open `notebook.ipynb`.

+The ArcGIS Python API has various sample notebooks that could be useful to [explore](https://github.com/Esri/arcgis-python-api).